 Sometimes people make a vow to “never let that happen again”.

 Staying bitter over the issue has no real positive effects at all.
-In fact, being bitter has been proven to impact your health.
-Blood pressure, ulcers, and a host of other factors can build over time as we stew over the bad thoughts and bitterness caused by losing moments.
+Being bitter has been proven to impact your health.
+Blood pressure, ulcers, and other factors can build over time as we stew over the bad thoughts and bitterness caused by losing moments.

 Those who study emotional intelligence will tell you the way you shift out of being bitter and the speed at which you do it is an indicator of your emotional intelligence scale.

 Or are you the kind of person that will make it better?
 By better, I am talking about assessing the whole truth of the circumstance openly and objectively.
 Then finding a nugget of gold with which you may prosper by changing some area of your life and thinking:

 By making one or all of these choices, the next time something similar arises, (and it will), you can respond in a much more positive way.